sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ###  16. What is the difference between synchronous and asynchronous code in JavaScript?

-Synchronous code executes line by line, blocking subsequent code until the current operation completes.
-Asynchronous code allows other operations to continue while waiting for long-running tasks to finish.
+* **Synchronous:** Synchronous code executes line by line, blocking subsequent code until the current operation completes.
+* **Asynchronous:** Asynchronous code allows other operations to continue while waiting for long-running tasks to finish.

 **Synchronous Code:**
 ```javascript